pages-themes/minimal/index.md

          <img src="/assets/img/suzukii_global_distribution.gif" width="500">
 </p>

 <p> I used this data to visualize the progression of <i>D. suzukii</i>.
 Each dot is a recorded <i>D. suzukii</i> observation.
 Country names can be viewed when hovering.
-Labels for <i>D. suzukii's</i> obersvation date and abundance can be viewed when clicking on an individual dot. </p>
+Labels for <i>D. suzukii's</i> observation date and abundance can be viewed when clicking on an individual dot. </p>